akkensheen/interview_questions/README.md

 Describe a scenario when deleting a file, but 'df' not showing the space being freed.
 *Hard*
 What kind of keys are in ~/.ssh/authorized_keys and what it is this file used for?
-I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong?
+I've added my public ssh key into authorized_keys but I'm still getting a password prompt, what can be wrong? (add question for specific case for example 0750)

 **bash**
 ```